 Failure of VS will affect only the meters powered by VS!
 I have heard of meters being damaged by a continuous 12V from a failed VS, but I have not confirmed this as a typical senario...since the instruments are being powered by 12 and 0V continually alternating, I rather doubt that applying 12V continuously could result in damage...whacky readings sure, but not damage...any reader having confirmed info to the contrary is welcome to contact me and set me straight on this!

-Exerpt from factory 1971 1800E Wiring Diagram.
-Voltage Stabilizer and instruments supplied by it are highlighted.
+Excerpt from factory 1971 1800E Wiring Diagram.
+Voltage Stabilizer and related components and wiring highlighted.

 The most common failure mode for the VS is failure to cycle and stuck closed (steady voltage output terminal equal to input) when the heating element wrapped around the bimetalic element fails to heat the bimetal spring.
 This can be caused by the element having burned open, corrosion at the connection end(s) of heating wire preventing current flow, or corrosion at the chassis tab which is crimped over the board edge and makes contact when case is crimped over that, also preventing current flow.